 “Bao Li is wonderful.
 Patient, kind, funny, helpful.
 She answered countless questions about everything: teaching, Chinese language and etiquette, sightseeing and logistics, Chinese society and culture.
 She was always tactful and responded to any requests quite promptly.
 Truly, Bao Li made every aspect of this trip a delight.
 I cannot imagine a better team leader and am so happy to have spent these two weeks with her.”

-– Tracy Harris, teacher
+– Tracy Harris, teacher and China volunteer

 Bao Li first worked with Global Volunteers as a volunteer when she was a college student.
 After that, she worked for the Sino-American Society for several years.
 Then, with Global Volunteers, Bao Li started out as assistant team leader and worked her way up in program management.
 Now, as China Country Manager, she coordinates all aspects of the programs in both Kunming and Xi’an.